Jckhe/j4n-co/source/2012-07-31-hello_world.html.markdown

 ---
 title: Hello World
+description: Hi there, this is Jan Drewniak's First blog post on jandrewniak.com
 ---
 I'm not much of a writer (yet) so when it came time to write this first post, I did what any self respecting hacker would.
 I googled it.
 To be sure, there's no shortage of tips and tricks, advice, how-to's and simple steps.